itmitica/git-ministarter/README.md

 > git remote add laddiso https://github.com/itmitica/laddiso.git

-pull remote files, to desired local project folder, in case there are files not existent locally
+pull remote files, to the desired local project folder, in case there are files not existent locally
 > git pull laddiso master

-if there are changes in the project files in the folder where you run git
+if there are changes of the project files in the local folder where you run git
 > git add .

-commit changes to desired local project folder
+commit changes to the desired local project folder
 > git commit

 push local files to remote project github repository
 > git push laddiso